NimaBakhshaie/Battle-Of-The-Schools/README.md

 1. Open an ordinary website and click the Orbit toolbar icon.
 2. Click the circular Orbit icon on the right side of the page to expand the panel.
 3. Click **Connect Orbit** or **Settings**.
 Orbit opens its local settings page.
 4. Enter your OpenAI and Steel API keys.
-The ElevenLabs key is optional.
 5. Click **Save keys locally**, then **Pair extension**.
 6. Return to the website tab.